RAS598-2025-S-Team04-v1/RAS598-2025-S-Team04/docs/ForceGauge.md

   The hardware involved are:<br>
   - <b>Force Gauge:</b> For this experiment, a high-precision digital force gauge is used, a <a href="https://mark-10.com/products/force-gauges/series-4/">Mark-10 M4-10 force gauge</a>.<br>
-  - <b>Displacement Measurement:</b> Displacement are marked via a ruler and the force gauge is physically pulled to the displacement points. <br>
+  - <b>Displacement Measurement:</b> Displacement are marked via a ruler and the force gauge is physically pulled to the displacement points.We also used UR5 which provides us help in studying the effect of displacement and velocity on the stiffness of the ankle attachment. <br>
   - <b>Mounting Fixture:</b> A custom test rig is built to hold the ankle in position which will isolate the axis along which the stiffness is being tested.
 It allows for controlled compression of the ankle ensuring consistent boundary conditions during each test. <br>
   - <b>Data Acquisition:</b> Force reading is continuously logged from the gauge via serial interface or USB using a custom ROS2 node.
 </div>